bonfus/undi/docs/index.rst

 Using UNDI
 ----------

-The documentation, for the time being, is provided as a set of examples that reproduce results published in literature.
+The documentation, for the time being, is provided by a set of examples that reproduce results published in literature.